JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 On the other hand, 'Final Proceedings' involves:

 - Including ONLY contributions that have been accepted (green state) and have undergone QA.
-- Including contribution slides when available.
+- Including contribution slides and posters when available and QA'd OK.
 - Performing a PDF check that will log errors on the panel without halting the task execution.
 - Generating JSON payloads for each contribution's DOI.
 - The link to each contribution's DOI page is on [DOI.org](https://doi.org).